 When most people think of Mexico, they think of beautiful beaches, great weather and great food.
 But it’s no longer simply a vacation destination.
-Find the best places to retire in Mexico in 2019 and consider this affordable and beautiful country for your retirement experience.
+Find the best places to retire in Mexico and consider this affordable and beautiful country for your retirement experience.

 Corey Mann is the Content Manager of Investment U. He has more than 10 years of experience as a journalist and content creator.
 Since 2012, Corey’s work has been featured in major publications such as The Virginian-Pilot, The Washington Post, CNN, MSNBC and more.
 When Corey isn’t focusing on Investment U, he enjoys traveling with his wife, going to Yankees games and spending time with his family.